MicrosoftDocs/xamarin-docs/docs/ios/user-interface/storyboards/indepth-storyboard.md

 The following screenshot shows two view controllers on the design surface with no segue between them.
 The next section walks through how that transition can be set up in code.

-1. Add an _Empty iPhone Storyboard_ to an existing project project:
+1. Add an _Empty iPhone Storyboard_ to an existing project:

     [![Adding storyboard](images/add-storyboard2.png)](images/add-storyboard2.png#lightbox)